 Consider utilizing the legal counsel’s expert witness contacts.
-Usually the person who hires a forensic accountant will the lawyer.
-This is because the attorney will be working hand in hand with the forensic accountant who will discuss the completed report and results with them.
+Usually the person who hires a accountant will be the lawyer.
+This is because the attorney will be working hand in hand with the accountant who will discuss the completed report and results with them.
 This step is imperative as the attorney needs to fully understand the impact of the fraud and if there are any other ramifications.

 The attorney will then utilize the report to adjust how they present the case.